Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old lady poodle mix.

 All but one of my indoor cats seem to be responding to topicals such as Advantage or Frontline.
 However, they would still have a few fleas on them in the evening when I would comb them.

-But one cat was still having a flea party despite me trying two kinds of topicals and flea combing him every day.
+But that one cat was still having a flea party despite me trying two kinds of topicals and flea combing him every day.

 I went in to talk to my vet's office and they recommended Comfortis (which I already give to my dog).

 Here is my review of Comfortis and how to give your cat that large pill with relative ease.

 The results of Comfortis make it worth the trouble.

 Comfortis is a 30-day pill that gets rid of fleas by killing the adults and breaking the flea cycle.
 It was approved in August 2012 for use in cats but word has been slow to get out.

 You can only get Comfortis from an approved vet office, although some may offer an online prescription.

 If your pet is up-to-date on his or her shots, you should have no problem getting the pill.

 Comfortis is made from a chemical called spinosad, which actually originates in soil.
 Spinosad attacks the nervous system of the flea and then kills it.
 When a flea bites your cat, it gets a dose of the spinosad.